1canas/snake-bounce/README.md

 During the Information Systems course, in the Fundamentals subject, we were given an exciting challenge: to develop a game using C. With a curious spark in our eyes, we couldn't resist the temptation to choose the classic Snake game and dive into the depths of this programming language

 ## Try it! ✨✨
-To play the game, simply clone the repository to your machine and execute the following commands: **make all** and then **make run**.
+To play the game, simply clone the repository to your machine and execute the following commands: **make all** and then **make run** (Best Experience).
 Alternatively, you can play the game on Replit.

 #### Cloning the Repository
 ```